Generic Name: Influenza Vaccine Live Intranasal

 115. Centers for Disease Control and Prevention.
 CDC health information for international travel, 2016.
 Atlanta, GA: US Department of Health and Human Services.
 Updates may be available at CDC website.

 134. National Center for Immunization and Respiratory Diseases.
 General recommendations on immunization --- recommendations of the Advisory Committee on Immunization Practices (ACIP).
 MMWR Recomm Rep. 2011; 60:1-64.

-155. Panel on Opportunistic Infections in HIV-infected Adults and Adolescents.
-Guidelines for prevention and treatment of opportunistic infections in HIV-infected adults and adolescents: recommendations from the Centers for Disease Control and Prevention, the National Institutes of Health, and the HIV Medicine Association of the Infectious Diseases Society of America (May 7, 2013).
+155. Panel on Opportunistic Infection in HIV-infected Adults and Adolescents, US Department of Health and Human Services (HHS).
+Guidelines for the prevention and treatment of opportunistic infections in HIV-infected adults and adolescents: recommendations from the Centers for Disease Control and Prevention, the National Institutes of Health, and the HIV Medicine Association of the Infectious Diseases Society of America (September 17, 2015).
 Updates may be available at HHS AIDS Information (AIDSinfo) website.